 Answer: (2) A subsidiary of a Chicago Firm

-Aspirants looking for a few more sample questions for the reading comprehension part can download the PDF given below:
+Aspirants looking for a few more sample questions for the reading comprehension section can download the PDF given below:

-Few other preparation links have been given below for your reference:
+A few other preparation links have been given below, for your reference:

 |Active and Passive Voice Rules||Synonyms & Antonyms||One Word Substitution|

-Candidates must solve more and more comprehension questions to improve their answering speed and also to ensure that they are well prepared for the Verbal Ability section.
+Candidates must solve more and more comprehension questions to improve their answering speed and ensure that they are well prepared for the Verbal Ability section.
 Check the List of English Vocabulary Words on the given page that is frequently asked in the competitive exams.